 Organizations must submit their applications 12 months in advance of the Council meeting.
 Refer to the letter that you received when you were accredited to find out when you must submit your application for reaccreditation.

-Failure to submit renewal applications by the deadline could result in a loss of accreditation status.
-Organizations that cannot submit by the deadline must notify the AAHRPP office at least 30 days in advance.
+Organizations that cannot submit by the deadline must notify the AAHRPP office at least 45 calendar days in advance.
 Extensions will be granted only under unusual or exceptional circumstances.

 Organizations that submit renewal applications after the deadline date or fail to complete the Step 1 application in time to complete the accreditation process before the Council meeting at which it is to be reviewed will be placed in Reaccreditation-Pending, on Probation, or lose accreditation status.
 Organizations must provide justification to the Council on Accreditation to avoid being placed on Probation or losing accreditation status.
 Organizations that are placed in Reaccreditation-Pending or on Probation and eventually earn reaccreditation will have a reaccreditation period equal to five years minus the time spent in Reaccreditation-Pending or on Probation.